LibrariesHacked/schema-librarydata/docs/events.md

 We should investigate options to:

-- Assign multiple outcomes (e.g. "Healthier and happier lives|Healthier and happier lives")
+- Assign multiple outcomes (e.g. "Healthier and happier lives,Stronger more resilient communities")
 - Have an option for leaving this empty or unknown
 - Have guidance for common events that suggests the outcome(s) to use